ibm-cloud-docs/vmwaresolutions/services/spp_considerations.md

 The {{site.data.keyword.IBM}} Spectrum Protect Plus service provides an efficient and scalable solution for data protection, data reuse, and data recovery for virtual environments.
 You can implement the service as a stand-alone solution or you can integrate it with your IBM Spectrum Protect environment to offload copies for long-term storage and data governance.
 {: shortdesc}

 This service is available only to instances that are running VMware vSphere 6.5.
-The current IBM Spectrum Protect Plus version that is installed is V10.1.5.
+The {{site.data.keyword.IBM}} Spectrum Protect Plus service is not supported for vCenter Server with NSX-T instances.
+For vCenter Server with NSX-V instances, the installed version is 10.1.5.
 {:note}

 ## Technical specifications for IBM Spectrum Protect Plus